lawgATWIT/Web-Development--Weather-App--Final-Project/README.md

 - **[EJS](https://ejs.co/)**: Templating engine for HTML.
 - **[Electron](https://www.electronjs.org/)**: Framework for building desktop apps.

-## New Features

-- **Rounded Corners**: The Electron app now has rounded corners for a modern look.
-- **Exit Button**: An exit button is available in the top-right corner of all pages.
-- **Hidden Scrollbar**: The scrollbar is hidden but the page remains scrollable.

 ## How to Run

 ### Running as a Web App